Developmental psychology: Early adulthood

-Early adulthood generally refers to the period between ages 18 to 29, and according to theorists such as Erik Erikson, is a stage where development is mainly focused on maintaining relationships.
-Examples include creating bond of intimacy, sustaining friendships, and starting a family.
+Early adulthood generally refers to the period between ages 18 to 39, and according to theorists such as Erik Erikson, is a stage where development is mainly focused on maintaining relationships.
+Erikson shows the importance of relationships by labeling this stage intimacy vs isolation.
+Intimacy suggests a process of becoming part of something larger than oneself by sacrificing in romantic relationships and working for both life and career goals.
+Other examples include creating bonds of intimacy, sustaining friendships, and starting a family.
 Some theorists state that development of intimacy skills rely on the resolution of previous developmental stages.
 A sense of identity gained in the previous stages is also necessary for intimacy to develop.
 If this skill is not learned the alternative is alienation, isolation, a fear of commitment, and the inability to depend on others.

+Isolation, on the other hand, suggests something different than most might expect.
+Erikson defined it as a delay of commitment in order to maintain freedom.
+Yet, this decision does not come without consequences.
+Erikson explained that choosing isolation may affect one's chances of getting married, progressing in a career, and overall development.

 A related framework for studying this part of the lifespan is that of emerging adulthood.
 Scholars of emerging adulthood, such as Jeffrey Arnett, are not necessarily interested in relationship development.
-Instead, this concept suggests that people transition after their teenage years into a period not characterized as relationship building and an overall sense of constancy with life, but with years of living with parents, phases of self-discovery, and experimentation.
+Instead, this concept suggests that people transition after their teenage years into a period, not characterized as relationship building and an overall sense of constancy with life, but with years of living with parents, phases of self-discovery, and experimentation.

 Middle adulthood

-Middle adulthood generally refers to the period between ages 29 to 59.
+Middle adulthood generally refers to the period between ages 40 to 64.
 During this period, middle-aged adults experience a conflict between generativity and stagnation.
-They may either feel a sense of contributing to society, the next generation, or their immediate community; or develop a sense of purposelessness.
+Generativity is the sense of contributing to society, the next generation, or their immediate community.
+On the other hand, stagnation results in a lack of purpose.
+The adult's identity continues to develop in middle-adulthood.
+Middle-aged adults often adopt opposite gender characteristics.
+The adult realizes they are half-way through their life and often reevaluate vocational and social roles.
+Life circumstances can also cause a reexamination of identity.

 Physically, the middle-aged experience a decline in muscular strength, reaction time, sensory keenness, and cardiac output.
 Also, women experience menopause at an average age of 48.8 and a sharp drop in the hormone estrogen.
 Men experience an equivalent endocrine system event to menopause.
 Andropause in males is a hormone fluctuation with physical and psychological effects that can be similar to those seen in menopausal females.
 As men age lowered testosterone levels can contribute to mood swings and a decline in sperm count.
 Sexual responsiveness can also be affected, including delays in erection and longer periods of penile stimulation required to achieve ejaculation.

-The important influence of biological and social changes experienced by women and men in middle adulthood is reflected in that fact that depression is highest at age 48.5 around the world.
+The important influence of biological and social changes experienced by women and men in middle adulthood is reflected in the fact that depression is highest at age 48.5 around the world.